krakend/krakend-documentation/throttling/botdetector.md

 The available options in the botdetector module are:

-- `blacklist`: An array with all the undesired bot
-- `whitelist`: An array with all the bots you are willing to accept
+- `whitelist`: An array with EXACT MATCHES of all the bots you are trusting and willing to connect
+- `blacklist`: An array of EXACT MATCHES of undesired bots
-- `patterns`: An array with all the regular expressions that define bots.
+- `patterns`: An array with all the **regular expressions** that define bots.
+If one of these expressions match, the connection is rejected.
 You might want to have a look at [all these patterns](https://github.com/ua-parser/uap-core/blob/master/regexes.yaml).
 - `cacheSize`: When the value is larger than 0, a LRU-based cache layer is added on top of the detector with the specified fixed size.
+This is used to avoid calculating the same User-Agent against all regexp strings.

+The order of evaluation of rules is:

+* whitelist -> If the whitelist is matched, no more checks are done and the connection is accepted.
+* blacklist -> If the blacklist is matched, the connection is rejected
+* patterns -> If blacklist or whitelist didn't match, all the patterns are tried in sequential order.
+Place the most susceptible matches first.